 Good mentors are politically savvy and are aware of political “landmines” and how to avoid them.

-They teach others how to maneuver successfully within the political environment.
+They teach others how to demonstrate Emotional Intelligence and maneuver successfully within the political environment.

 Young professionals who don’t understand this can hit a political landmine and have it affect their career opportunities for sometimes years.

 Don’t ever underestimate the power of politics – in any environment.

 A good mentor has time to spend mentoring.
 They are available for questions and can help their mentee over the hump in difficult situations.

 For instance, a good mentor will have an open-door policy for the person they are developing.